-This scrumptious Southern Potato Salad is picnic ready.
-It’s dressed with a flavorful mayonnaise-mustard combination and finished with a light dusting of paprika on top.
+This scrumptious Southern Potato Salad recipe is picnic ready.
+It's dressed with a flavorful mayonnaise-mustard combination and finished with a light dusting of paprika on top.

 - This salad can be served warm, at room temperature or chilled.

-Other Salad Recipes to Try
+Other Southern Salad Recipes to Add to the Menu

 Thanks for visiting come back soon!